Pointer lag

 * **Sampling rates:** How frequently the action takes place in the system.
 In the context of drawing tablets, the two most common rates we discuss are:

-* tablet report rate - how often often the tablet reports the pen position
+* Tablet report rate - how often the tablet reports the pen position.

 ## Specific contributors